JohnKeysCloud/timecapsuleny.io_v2/README.md

 Garments cozy enough for a fully immersive Metaverse experience && || extensive game streaming sessions, yet amply stylish for wear on a night out; supplemented by various accessories.

-Powered by Cyclone Studios, this site is designed to provide a visual concept to represent the community to be established.
+Powered by Cyclone Studios, this site is designed to provide the visual concept representing the community to be established.

+LANG: HTML // CSS (FLEXBOX) // JS

+HANDWRITTEN WITH LOVE

 ツkc 💭